Lymphadenitis is the medical term for inflammation or enlargement of one or more lymph nodes, usually due to infection.

-The exact type of treatment depends on the type of infection that has spread to the lymph nodes.
+The exact type of treatment depends on the infection that has spread to the lymph nodes.

-Once the infection has spread to some lymph nodes, it can spread quickly to others and to other parts of your body, so it is important to find the cause of the infection and begin treatment quickly.
+Once the infection has spread to some lymph nodes, it can spread quickly to others and other parts of your body, so it is essential to find the cause of the infection and begin treatment quickly.

 Treatment for lymphadenitis may include:

 - Antibiotics are taken by mouth or injection to fight an infection caused by bacteria.

 - Surgery to drain a lymph node that has filled with pus.

 The best way to prevent lymphadenitis is to see your healthcare provider at the first sign of any infection or if you notice a tender swelling that feels like a small lump under the skin.

 Ensure to clean and use antiseptic on any scratches or breaks on your skin, and always practice good hygiene.

 Take all of your medications exactly as prescribed and keep all of your follow-up appointments.
 Do not use over-the-counter medicines without first consulting your healthcare provider.

 Cooling the compressed and elevating the affected part of your body can help relieve pain and swelling while your medications do their job.